-Investor Ty ре Transaction Charges First Time Transaction charge of Rs.150/- for subscription of Rs.10,000 and above will be Mutual Fund deducted from the subscription amount and paid to the distributor/agent of the Investor first time investor.
+Investor Type Transaction Charges First Time Mutual Transaction charge of Rs.150/- for subscription of Rs.10,000 and above will be deducted Fund Investor from the subscription amount and paid to the distributor/agent of the first time investor.
 The balance of the subscription amount shall be invested.
-Investor other Transaction charge of Rs.
-100/- per subscription of Rs, 10,000 and above will be than First Time deducted from the subscription amount and paid to the distributor/ agent of the Mutual Fund investor.
-The balance of the subscription amount shall be invested.
-Investor
+Investor other than vestor other than Transaction charge of Rs.
+100/- per subscription of Rs, 10,000 and above will be First Time Mutual deducted from the subscription amount and paid to the distributor/ agent of the investigation.
+Fund Investor The balance of the subscription amount shall be invested.